aniketavhad13/gulpIntegration/README.md

 6) after that "start gulp"

-7)and open browser and hit "https://localhost:3000".
+7) and open browser and hit "https://localhost:3000".